kclyu/rpi_rootfs/README.md

 ```

 #### Using gcc in rpi_rootfs
 Rpi_rootfs includes gcc for Raspberry PI cross compile.
-To do so, add "/opt/rpi_rootfs/tools/arm-linux-gnueabihf/bin" to your PATH.
+To do so, you need to ungzip tools_gcc_4.9.4.tar.gz and add "/opt/rpi_rootfs/tools/arm-linux-gnueabihf/bin" to your PATH.

 ```
 /opt/rpi_rootfs/tools/arm-linux-gnueabihf/bin/arm-linux-gnueabihf-gcc -v